Mạn Đàm về

-The blazing rays of sunshine, little by little, condense.
+The burning rays of the sun gradually condense.
 And the South Wind, with its swirls of dust, makes its return and embarrasses our noble thoughts.
-Each morning, the flamboyant flowers bloom and shine under the sun.
+Every morning, the flamboyant flowers bloom and shine under the sun.
 On its red mattress and its blue blanket, the day takes its siesta peacefully.
 In the silence of midday, some cicadas tune their monotonous song to the tranquility of the country.
-At the moment when the space yearns for gazing again upon the golden rays of the setting sun, the afternoon passes by laboriously.
-Probably, it passes time in reverie while going by.
+At the moment when the space burns with desire to see the golden rays of the setting sun, the afternoon passes by laboriously.
+Probably it passes time in reverie while going by.

 Alas!
-The sky and the earth suddenly carry the soul of a wandering Jew.
-The salted odor of the South Seas pleasantly cherishes his heart with the breath of a wind that passes: that is the odor sent to us by the Indian Ocean.
-If we glance at the cloud of dust that whirls in the air, we can easily guess that it has undoubtedly sojourned in the desert of Sahara.
+Heaven and earth suddenly carry the soul of a wandering Jew.
+The salty scent of the South Seas pleasantly strokes his heart with the breath of a passing wind: that is the odor sent to us by the Indian Ocean.
+If we take a look at the cloud of dust swirling through the air, we can easily guess that it has undoubtedly sojourned in the desert of Sahara.

-Nevertheless, discrete are the intentions of flamboyant flowers.
-Let us listen to the sap of life that comes out from them and leads us toward sadness!
-At every moment, increases old age: in just a few days, the flamboyant flowers will fade and fall down.
+Nevertheless, discreet are the intentions of the flamboyant flowers.
+Let us listen to the sap of life that comes out from them and leads us to sadness!
+Old age increases at every moment: In just a few days, the flamboyant flowers will fade and fall down.
 Alas!
 You who were born in the scented bushes, you die in the dust!
-And the cicadas also, once summer is over, one would sweep away the dead cicadas and the withered flowers.
+And the cicadas too, once summer is over, the dead cicadas and the withered flowers would be swept away.

 Those schools, drunk under the scorching sun, for which reason they also, pale of nameless sadness, become wandering jews?
-With their doors wide open, I hear them call their ingenuous students to tell them:
+Their doors wide open, I heard them call their ingenuous students to tell them:

 “My children!
-Autumn and winter are over, so we must not stay together forever.
-Now that the weather is fine, it's a good time for you to leave your school and part far.
-Yes, you must leave and part far, my children!
-And without any regret, you can abandon me here forever!
+Autumn and winter are over, we must not stay together forever.
+Now that the weather is nice, it’s a good time for you to leave your school and part far away.
+Yes, you must leave and part far away, my children!
+And without any regrets, you can leave me here forever!
 O my God!
-My roofs quiver in hearing the calls from on high, why do you all seem to be insensitive to those external charms that attract us all the time?”
+My roofs shudder to hear the calls from on high, why do you all seem insensitive to the external charms that attract us all the time?”

-In spring, when flowers abound and their perfumes exhale, no invitation is clearer than that one.
-And now, with the sun becoming more and more ardent and the wind getting stronger, it is for us the time of separation on the thorny road where young people are struggling very hard.
+In spring, when the flowers abound and their perfumes exhale, no invitation is clearer than this one.
+And now, with the sun becoming more and more ardent and the wind stronger and stronger, it is for us the time of separation on the thorny road where many young people are struggling very hard.

-Those students, who these years lived peacefully amidst of desk seats, became wandering Jews!
-I caught sight of them who, during the hours of class, sat down nonchalantly in front of their books, with a faraway look, being charmed by I don't know which luminous points that might wander in space.
+Those students, who lived peacefully these years amidst of desk seats, became wandering Jews!
+I saw them who, during school hours, sat down nonchalantly in front of their books, with a faraway look, being charmed by I don’t know what bright spots that could wander in space.

-Yes, some of them probably dream of a beautiful house leaning over some pleasant hill, where they will be able to live, thanks to a few hectares of land, with the help of an ox or a water buffalo.
-Others wish to earn wages and be employed in some companies as slaves, day after day, of the director's watch.
-But the majority thinks of abandoning their school to go far, far away… The length of the path will excite their taste of adventure (as passion normally expires with the termination of youth).
+Yes, some of them are probably dreaming of a beautiful house leaning over some pleasant hill, where they will be able to live, thanks to a few hectares of land, with the help of an ox or a water buffalo.
+Others want to earn a salary and be employed in some companies as slaves, day after day, of the director’s supervision.
+But the majority thinks of abandoning their school to go far, far away… The length of the path will excite their taste of adventure (as passion normally expires with the end of youth).

-Wandering Jews, they have never imagined they might return one day to their native soil!
-O poor ingenuous hearts!
-You, who are white doves, don't leave your dovecote!
+Wandering Jews, they never imagined that they could one day return to their native land!
+O poor naive hearts!
+You who are white doves, do not leave your dovecote!
 Mud will not be long in soiling your hearts, until your hearts and mud mix together!

-What to do then?
-When the car of an intern comes out of the school and Edgar Poe's Raven is not there to say to him this gloomy lamentation: “Nevermore!”
+So, what to do?
+When the car of an intern comes out of school and Edgar Poe’s Raven is not there to tell him this lugubrious lament: “Nevermore!”

-I will expose to you my idea (please do not laugh at it!): In front of the school gate, I would like to have built three very high steps.
-At the exit of the school, you would choose an old professor and invite him to get up there; and each student would pass in front of him in silence to hear him say: “My child, you go down into life.” – Life, that is not something that makes us go up!
+I would like to expose to you my idea (please do not laugh!): In front of the school gate, I would like to build three very high steps.
+At the exit of the school, you would choose an old teacher and invite him to get up there.
+And each student would pass silently in front of him to hear him say: “My child, you go down into life.” – Life, that is not something that makes us go up!

-Now that the separation is near, formerly insensitive and cold hearts raise suddenly impassioned calls.
-At the recreation, the students, by bands or groups, generally of two, walk in the courtyard.
-One of them lowers his head and looks at his moving shadow attached to his feet; the other raises his head and awaits a fine cloud that will pass by in front of him.
+Now that the separation is near, once insensitive and cold hearts raise suddenly impassioned calls.
+At the recreation, the students, in bands or groups, usually two, walk in the courtyard.
+One lowers his head and looks at his moving shadow attached to his feet; the other raises his head and awaits a thin, isolated cloud that will pass by in front of him.
 The two friends walk in silence.
-The rare words, which slip out from time to time, drop as the evening (the imprecision makes them understand how much there is far from thoughts to words).
+A few words, which slip out from time to time, drop as the evening (the imprecision lets understand how far there is from thought to words).

-In the evening, if his friend is an intern, he will remain another half an hour at school with him; or if his friend is an extern, he will come to see him at his home; or if they are both interns, in seldom attended places, in quiet rooms, you can hear their irregular breathing.
+After class in the afternoon, if his friend is an interne, he will stay another half hour with him; or if his friend is not an interne, he will come and see him at his home; or if they are both internes, in seldom attended places, in quiet rooms, you can hear their irregular breathing.

-The reason is that there will be no more than one month, and we will be separated from each other.
+Because there will be no more than one month, and they will be separated from each other.